HOW WE PROCESS OUR WHEAT

 We have found, over the years, a lot of people who are “wheat sensitive” or “gluten intolerant” are able to tolerate our wheat products.
-Our wheat is conventionally grown but non-gmo.
-It is a soft, red wheat.
+I’ve done a lot of research over the years on wheat and how it is processed and have some thoughts on why “our” wheat products are tolerable versus wheat products that are mass-produced.

 Whole grain literally means the whole grain.
 There are different whole grains such as brown rice, spelt, quinoa, wheat, and many others.
 But for the sake of this explanation, we’ll stick to discussing the whole grain, wheat.